shaikahmadnawaz/linux-terminal-commands/README.md

 `cp file.txt copy.txt`

+To copy an entire directory, pass the **-R** flag before typing the source directory, followed by the destination directory:

+`cp -R /home/username/Documents /home/username/Documents_backup`

 ### 10. mv

 The primary use of the **mv command** is to move and rename files and directories.
 Additionally, it doesn’t produce an output upon execution.